Medical & Legal Disclaimer, Plus Information About Therapy Versus Coaching

 The information on my website is not intended to be a substitute for the medical advice of therapists, psychiatrists, physicians, nor other mental health professionals.
 It shall not take the place of a medical evaluation, diagnosis, and/or treatment.

-As a Certified Trauma Recovery Coach, Author, Speaker, and Advocate, I don't give legal advice.
+As a Certified Trauma Recovery Coach, Author, Speaker, and Certified Energy Practitioner, I don't give legal advice or medical advice.
 I am not a doctor, therapist, pharmacist, an attorney, nor do I have a professional legal background.

 The information on my website is for educational purposes only.
 It is to help people to build awareness about practical, non-medical options for improving health and healing trauma.
 Furthermore, individuals are recommended to seek immediate professional medical care in the event they are suffering mental health and/or medical conditions, including suicidal thoughts, or engaging in destructive, self-harm behaviors.

 As a Certified Trauma Recovery Coach, I do not diagnose, treat, nor give medical advice about medications.
 If you have concerns or questions pertaining to your mental health, medical conditions, negative side effects of medicine, or if you are experiencing withdrawal symptoms, these issues must be addressed by a traditional therapist, psychiatrist, your family physician, or other medical professionals.
 This is not within my scope of practice for any of my coaching and healing services.

 If you feel endangered, unsafe, or in a life-threatening situation, contact 911 or your local authority immediately.
 If necessary, contact the FBI, an attorney, and/or a legal professional who specializes in your specific circumstances.
 Do not reach out to me to ask for legal help.

 The information on my website is based on my personal experiences, research, education, and knowledge.
 Please consider building awareness, take back your power, and become your own health advocate.
 Thank you for your understanding and cooperation.